ibm-cloud-docs/vmwaresolutions/archiref/vcscontent/vcscontent-stocktrmod.md

 The next step in the Stock Trader modernization journey is to transform the workload from running in virtual machines (VMs) to running in containers.

 To continue, Todd and Jane run Transformation Advisor to analyze the Stock Trader workload, identify any migration complexity, and recommend changes.
-When ready, they use Transformation Advisor to deploy Stock Trader into Liberty containers that run in {{site.data.keyword.icpfull_notm}}.
+When ready, they use Transformation Advisor to deploy Stock Trader into Liberty containers that run in {{site.data.keyword.icpfull}}.

 ## Prepare IBM Cloud Private
 {: #vcscontent-stocktrmod-prep-icp}